 Notes

-1 This is a compilation of the Transport (Country Taxi-car) Regulations 1982 and includes the amendments made by the other written laws referred to in the following table.
+1 This reprint is a compilation as at 6 August 2010 of the Transport (Country Taxi-car) Regulations 1982 and includes the amendments made by the other written laws referred to in the following table.
 The table also contains information about any reprint.

 Compilation table